richardcrng/fireactive/website/docs/quick-start/active-class-101.md

 </TabItem>
 </JsTsTabs>

-So, let's try following the error and doing just that: [initializing a connection via `Fireactive.initialize`](connecting-101.md)!
+So, let's try following the error and doing just that: <Link to='/docs/quick-start/connecting-101'>initializing a connection via `Fireactive.initialize`</Link>!